 How can I use it?

-The database itself as well as tools to interact with it will become available as part of the OpenQuake platform in 2014.
+The database itself as well as tools to interact with it are now available as part of the OpenQuake platform.
 Tools for visualisation, literature database but also tools for cross-event analyses will be available to allow users to extract data across events and regions for subsequent vulnerability and risk assessment.

 You can already take a look at the project's website gemecd.org where you can browse through the overviews for 60 of the 68 events (click below for an example):